LucasJMO/E6Plus/classes/Monk.md

 **Weapon Finesse**: A monk may use her Dexterity modifier instead of Strength modifier on unarmed attack rolls.

+**Damage Reduction**(Ex): At 2nd level a monk gains Damage Reduction.
+Substract 1 from damage the barbarian takes each time he is dealt damage.
+This reduction increases to 2/- at 4th level and 3/- at 6th level.

 **Slow Fall**(Ex): At 2nd level or higher, a monk can slow her descent.
 When first using this ability, she takes damage as if the fall were 20 feet shorter than it actually is.
 At 4th level she takes damage as if the fall were 40 feet shorter than it actually is, and at 6th level she takes damage as if the fall were 60 feet shorter than it actually is.

 **Evasion**(Ex): At 2nd level or higher, if a monk makes a successful Reflex saving throw against an attack that normally deals half damage on a successful save, she instead takes no damage.
 Evasion can only be used if a monk is wearing light armor or no armor.
 A helpless monk does not gain the benefit of evasion.